Together we can help end period poverty in South Australia and we’re getting started by raising awareness within our community.

 Period Poverty refers to the issue of women and girls lacking access to sanitary products, menstrual hygiene education, washing facilities and waste management.

 The South Australian Government announced in February 2021 that they will pledge $450,000 over the next three years to provide hygiene products to girls in schools from year five onwards.
-This covers only 1250 young women annually, leaving a gap of potentially 29,547 girls without access to hygiene products in schools per year and in some cases an education.
-A survey conducted by the South Australian Office of Commissioner for Children and Young people found 1 in 4 girls missed attending school due to not having feminine hygiene products and 1 in 2 reported not having access to products or not knowing how to get access to products at school.
+This covers only 1250 young women annually, leaving a gap of potentially thousands of girls without access to hygiene products in schools per year and in some cases an education.
+A survey conducted by the South Australian Office of Commissioner for Children and Young people found 1 in 4 girls had missed out attending school due to not having access to feminine hygiene products and 1 in 2 reported not having access to products or not knowing how to get access to products at school.

 Our aim for this campaign is to raise over $100,000 to help provide 25,000 packs of sanitary pads to over 2000 young South Australian women to help manage their periods for 12 months.